“Last night I broke the seal on a Jim Beam decanter

-Kitschy mirrors emblazoned with the logos of beer distributors, anthropomorphic alcohol decanters, faux wood walls, garish neon signs, Velvet Elvis and stereotypical “leatherette” booths were signs of the times then and the restaurant’s management has seen no reason to change.
-Why should they?
-This is one of the most comfortable and welcoming restaurants in the city.
+Only among avid collectors will you generally find Jim Beam decanters sporting the likeness of The King.
+The Duke City’s most prolific collectors of vintage adult beverage decanters, bottles and signage is the Monte Carlo Steak House on Route 66.
+Kitschy mirrors emblazoned with the logos of beer distributors, anthropomorphic alcohol decanters, faux wood walls, garish neon signs, Velvet Elvis and stereotypical “leatherette” booths may have been born in another era, but they never go out of fashion because the Monte Carlo is one of the most comfortable and welcoming restaurants in the city.
 To those in the know, it’s also one of Albuquerque’s very best steak houses.

-The parking lot is generally crowded with mechanical conveyances of every type, size and description and waiting lists tend to be long, especially on weekends.
-Despite daunting patronage, the wait staff is among the most accommodating and friendly in the city.
-Many regulars opt for the bounteous Greek appetizer plate in lieu of the standard fried appetizers (zucchini, onion rings, mushrooms and mozzarella cheese sticks) and are rewarded with a platter of salami strips, Greek olives, Pepperoncini, tomatoes and one solitary dolma (stuffed grape leaf) all drizzled with Kalamata olive oil.
+The parking lot is generally crowded with motorized conveyances of every type, size and description and waiting lists tend to be long, especially on weekends.
+Despite nearly overflow crowds, the wait staff is among the most accommodating and friendly in the city.
+Many regulars opt for the bounteous Greek appetizer plate in lieu of the standard fried appetizers (zucchini, onion rings, mushrooms and mozzarella cheese sticks) and are rewarded with a platter of salami strips, Greek olives, pepperoncini, tomatoes and one solitary dolma (stuffed grape leaf) all drizzled with Kalamata olive oil.
 Sadly, this otherwise outstanding precursor does not include pita bread.